Official Competition Rules, Regulations, Details, and Stuff

 - Introduce the team to the judges.
 Try to ensure that each team member participates in the interview – this shouldn’t be a one-person job – the judges want to make sure that everyone worked as a team for the competition.

 - Expect to get questions about the applications and benchmarks, judges will ask you questions aimed at understanding how much you know about what you did on your systems.
+It's a good idea to understand how the application might be used in the real world.

 - Expect to get questions about the hardware configuration you used (CPUs, GPUs, memory, etc.)